jonsun-zhao/kubelab/examples/11.private-cluster/README.md

 gcloud compute networks subnets delete gke-subnet
 ```

-## Create the cluster with auto-created subnet/seconary-ranges
+## Create the cluster with an auto-created subnet/seconary-ranges

 * Create